California bill would have citizens enforce weapons ban

 “There’s no question that it would put some of the smaller mom-and-pop gun stores out of business if they were challenged in court.
 They don’t have the resources to defend themselves, even if they are not guilty,” he said.
 “This will have a huge chilling effect, and that’s their intent.”

 The bill is one of four pieces of legislation targeting the gun industry in California.
-The other bills would make it illegal to market assault weapons to children, a crackdown on ghost guns, and make it easier for people to sue gun manufacturers for liability in shootings.
+The other bills would make it illegal to market assault weapons to children, crack down on ghost guns and make it easier for people to sue gun manufacturers for liability in shootings.

 Earlier this week the families of nine victims of the Sandy Hook Elementary School shooting in Connecticut announced they have agreed to a $73 million settlement of a lawsuit against Remington, the maker of the rifle used to kill 20 first-graders and six educators in 2012.
 The case was watched because of its potential to provide a roadmap for victims of other shootings to sue firearm-makers.